Can Guinea Pigs Eat Strawberries? (How Much is Safe?)

 Baby guinea pigs can safely eat strawberries, but it’s crucial to introduce them slowly into the diet.
 Young guinea pigs are adapting to a lot of new things in life, so it’s best to not put too much stress on their systems.

-In addition, leafy greens like kale and parsley are a better source of both calcium and Vitamin C, which growing guinea pigs need in their diet.
+In addition, leafy greens like kale, parsley, and collard greens are a better source of calcium and Vitamin C, which growing guinea pigs need in their diet.
 It’s best to prioritize these types of foods for baby guinea pigs.

 How to Safely Prepare and Feed Strawberries to Your Guinea Pig